jlandowner/notify-discord/README.md

   2. post text message and upload some file date > /tmp/date.log && echo "finished" | notify-discord --file /tmp/date.log

-  3. post a command output as file named "long-run.log" (for i in $(seq 1 5); do echo $i; sleep 1; done) | notify-discord --as-file
+  3. post a command output as file
+      (for i in $(seq 1 5); do echo $i; sleep 1; done) | notify-discord --as-file

   4. post json data as a json code block